 “Rebuilding is hard in the NBA, because you never know what is going to happen.
 It doesn’t mean it is going to work.
 You can hope it is going to work , you can load up on draft picks and hope those young guys get better each year.
 But when you are going to start over, you better hope those guys are superstars and not just regular role players.
 Or it is just going to continue.
 Another rebuilding situation, that is really hard.”
 (Eric Gordon)

 It was rocky in New Orleans with the team always throwing Gordon’s name out in trades.
 Nothing ever happened because why would you give up draft picks, which now were more valuable than ever because of the CBA, for a player who was consistently injured and may have an attitude playing for your team?
 Gordon was a veteran.
 He wanted a veteran team with playoff possibilities.
 He had enough with the losing but he couldn’t stay healthy either.
 Trades were not viable as he wore the invisible label as selfish and damaged.

-No one paid attention when Gordon, two winters ago, refused shoulder surgery and played through the pain and was quietly successfull too, 16.5 points, 50% from three.
+No one paid attention when Gordon, three winters ago, refused shoulder surgery and played through the pain and was quietly successful too, 16.5 points, 50% from three.